Fatal Mistakes: Fatal Mistakes – Outtakes and B-Sides

 A five-track bonus CD titled Fatal Mistakes – Outtakes and B-Sides was initially available for a limited period as a companion piece to Fatal Mistakes on 28 May 2021.
 It was reissued with five additional tracks on 12 August 2022.

 "When Cooking Vinyl asked us to supply material for a bonus CD to go with the various Fatal Mistakes packages, we seized the chance to resurrect the B-Side.
 We knew we had at least ten tunes written for the album that didn't make it into the final sequence," Del Amitri said in a press release.
-Two of the tracks, "Lips of London" and "Gone In a Second," were recorded during the March 2020 album session, while the rest were written for the project and recorded remotely during the COVID-19 lockdown of winter 2021.
+Two of the tracks, "Lips of London" and "Gone in a Second," were recorded during the March 2020 album session, while the rest were written for the project and recorded remotely during the COVID-19 lockdown of winter 2021.

 Track listing

-All songs written by Justin Currie, except where noted.